Skip to main content

 Here’s an example of a story arc from Fictionary.
 The brown line shows the recommended story arc, and the green line shows the actual story arc for the novel.

-You can see above, the inciting incident occurs too late in the story.
+You can see above that the inciting incident occurs too late in the story.
 The writer will lose readers who get bored.

 After that, plot point 1 is reached too quickly, denying the reader story depth.